wp-plugins/radio-station/readme.txt

 * Master Schedule bug for shows that start at midnight and end before the hour is up fixed.

 = 2.0.3 =
-* Compatibility fix: Fixed a jquery conflict in the backend that was occuring in certain themes
+* Compatibility fix: Fixed a jquery conflict in the backend that was occurring in certain themes

 = 2.0.2 =
 * Bug fix: Scheduling issue with overnight shows fixed